aphyr/clj-antlr/README.md

 ## Installation

-Add the latest release from Clojars to your project.clj.
+Add the latest release from https://clojars.org/clj-antlr to your project.clj.

 ## Usage